Franklin D. Roosevelt and civil rights: African Americans

 In June 1941, Roosevelt issued Executive Order 8802, which created the Fair Employment Practice Committee (FEPC).
 It was the most important federal move in support of the rights of African-Americans between Reconstruction and the Civil Rights Act of 1964.
 The President's order stated that the federal government would not hire any person based on their race, color, creed, or national origin in the federal government or defense-related administration.
 The FEPC enforced the order to ban discriminatory hiring within the federal government and in corporations that received federal contracts.

-Millions of black people and women achieved better jobs and better pay as a result.
+Millions of black men and women achieved better jobs and better pay as a result.
 The war brought the race issue to the forefront.
 The Army had been segregated since the Civil War, and the Navy since the Wilson administration.
 But by 1940, the African-American vote had largely shifted from Republican to Democrat, and African-American leaders like Walter Francis White of the NAACP and T. Arnold Hill of the Urban League had become recognized as part of the Roosevelt coalition.

 In June 1941, at the urging of A. Philip Randolph, the leading African-American trade unionist, Roosevelt signed an executive order establishing the Fair Employment Practice Committee and prohibiting discrimination by any government agency, including the armed forces.
 In practice, the services, particularly the Navy and the Marines, found ways to evade this order, and the Marine Corps remained all-white until 1942.

 In September 1942, at Eleanor's instigation, Roosevelt met with a delegation of African-American leaders, who demanded full integration into the forces, including the right to serve in combat roles and in the Navy, the Marine Corps and the United States Army Air Forces.
 Roosevelt agreed, but did nothing to implement his promise; it was left to his successor, Harry S. Truman, to fully desegregate the armed forces.